 But These Things Have a Way of Following Us.

 Three months pass; then the scandal intensifies again.
 Judah learns that Tamar is guilty of prostitution and is PREGNANT.
 The self-righteous patriarch pretentiously declares that she should be dragged out and burned to death.
 But as Tamar is brought out for burning, she proclaims, “I am pregnant by the man who owns these.
 See if you recognize whose seal and cord and staff these are” (Genesis 38:25).

 You can see it, can’t you?
 Judah’s face goes flush.
 A team of Hollywood writers couldn’t craft it any better.
-Judah owns his sin, repents, and declares that this Canaanite woman, who dressed up as a prostitute and slept with her father-in-law, is “more righteous than I, since I would not give her my son Shelah” (Genesis 38:26).
+The hypocrite owns his sin, repents, and declares that this Canaanite woman, who dressed up as a prostitute and slept with her father-in-law, is “more righteous than I, since I would not give her my son, Shelah” (Genesis 38:26).

-A few months later, Tamar bears for Judah’s line not one but two heirs, Zerah and Perez, the great, great, great….grandfather of Jesus the Messiah.
+A few months later, Tamar bears for Judah’s line, not one but two heirs, Zerah and Perez, who would be the great, great, great….grandfather of Jesus, the Messiah.